TymB4r/Solitaire/MOVE-FORMAT.md

 ## Errors and Limitations

-- Invalid command format (e.g., missing pile index where required)
+- ❌ Invalid command format (e.g., missing pile index where required)
-- Attempt to move multiple cards outside tableau columns
+- ❌ Attempt to move multiple cards outside tableau columns
-- Illegal moves (e.g., card does not follow suit or rank rules)
+- ❌ Illegal moves (e.g., card does not follow suit or rank rules)
-- Attempt to move to or from a non-existent pile
+- ❌ Attempt to move to or from a non-existent pile
+- ❌ Attempt to move to the waste pile manually

 The program will display an appropriate error message if a move is invalid.